pentacleai/pentaclecss/src/lottecss/readme.md

 A super simple css framework written in sass.

-It's designed to provide a very clean layout that just works.
+Designed to provide a very clean layout that just works.
-You just need to provide 2 or 3 brand colours and some snappy content.

 Currently in alpha.
-November 2020.
+February 2021.

 ###Use